PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-22 11:14:41
+Last updated: 2024-04-22 11:15:18
-Random Quote: You see, ladies?
-When you're out with a Blinder, you don't have to queue. - Arthur Shelby
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby